Photo by: Erik Mclean

 There are certain types of therapy that focus on helping you regulate your emotions, and recognise and manage your thinking that leads to your emotions.
 These include:

 Ready to stop being controlled by your emotions and control them instead?
 We connect you with highly regarded London-based talk therapists.
-Or use our booking platform to access UK-wide therapists and affordable worldwide online counselling.
+Or use our booking platform to access UK-wide therapists and affordable online counselling.